chaabaj/async-taskjs/README.md

 ============

-The purpose of the library is to offer a tools for parallel programming in JavaScript using web worker.
+The purpose of the library is to offer a tools for concurrent programming in JavaScript using web worker.

 Before launch a example copy the async-thread.js script into the directory it used by worker.
 First step with the library :